-Tatiana Lampa‘s job title is “corrective exercise specialist.”
-In her own words, that means she “helps clients prevent injuries, improve muscle imbalances, reduce movement deficiencies, and create strategic individualized programs that identify dysfunction and implement corrective exercise results.”
-She’s a professional when it comes to making sure gym goals don’t lead to injury.
+Tatiana Lampa's job title is "corrective exercise specialist."
+In her own words, that means she "helps clients prevent injuries, improve muscle imbalances, reduce movement deficiencies, and create strategic individualized programs that identify dysfunction and implement corrective exercise results."
+She's a professional when it comes to making sure don't injure yourself at the gym.

 "If we're able to bring awareness on how to properly move we can decrease the percentage of injuries," says Lampa.
 "Injuries can lead to a fear of working out for an extended period of time which should never be the case."
 Even though every single body is unique, Lampa says that there are a few common mistakes she sees at the gym again and again.
 (And, of course, each one can be fixed with a quick form check-up).